f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 =========================================

+Within rSeries tenant SNMP support remains unchanged from existing BIG-IP's.
+SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
+F5OS handles the lower level networking, and SNMP MIBs and Traps are supported at this layer.
+F5OS currently supports SNMP versions

-SNMP Support for F5OS will vary by release.
-In the F5OS-A v1.1.0 versions of F5OS SNMP support is limited to SNMP Trap support from the system controllers & chassis partitions, and **IF-MIB** support for the chassis partitions.
-F5OS v1.2.x added addtional SNMP support including Link Up/Down Traps for chassis partittions, and support for  **IF-MIB**, **EtherLike-MIB**, & the **PLATFORM-STATS-MIB**.
+ In the F5OS-A v1.x.x versions SNMP support is limited to SNMP Trap support for certain events like link up/down traps, and **IF-MIB** support for the the physical interfaces. **IF-MIB**, **EtherLike-MIB**, & the **PLATFORM-STATS-MIB**.

-As of F5OS 1.2.0 the list of MIBs available are as follows:
+As of F5OS-A 1.x.x the list of MIBs available are as follows:

 - SNMP-FRAMEWORK-MIB
 - SNMP-MPD-MIB